 One downside of this player is the 90-day warranty, which is shorter than other options out there.
 However, it does perform consistently and for the price, it's hard to grumble at.

 - Read the full Craig CVD401A DVD player review

-What to look for in the best DVD player
+How to choose the best DVD player

-Why get a DVD player over a Blu-ray player
+Why get a DVD player over a Blu-ray player?

 We can’t pretend that a Blu-ray player is anything less than a superior device compared to DVD players, with significantly better playback quality and more advanced features.
 And most Blu-ray players can usually play older DVD discs as well as Blu-rays.
 So, aside from nostalgia, what do DVD-players offer that Blu-ray players don’t?

 Well, it’s worth bearing mind that Blu-ray players aren’t really built with DVDs in mind, so they won’t play your copied DVD-R discs which are writable and therefore may store precious movies, music and other files you’ve saved over the years.
 Blu-ray players also offer a host of features that many users might just find unnecessary and over-complicated, preferring the relative simplicity offered by DVD players.

 Above all, the main advantage of DVD players is cost, with many models being significantly more affordable that the flashier Blu-rays and other media streamers and services around.
 No, the quality won’t be as good, but they can still provide an enjoyable viewing experience at the fraction of the price.

 And lastly, having a physical media collection and the means to play them is still something that appeals to many people, and the DVD player continues to be a reliable means to watch those old movies and home videos, and listen to the music you’ve saved over the years.